-- 5.4.1.4 Recognise that only tangata whenua can identify their relationship and that of their culture and traditions with their ancestral lands, water, sites, wāhi tapu, tōpuni and other taonga. - 5.4.2 Objective Provide for a Ngāi Tahu presence in the built environment
+- 5.4.1.3 When making resource management decisions, ensure that functions and powers are exercised in a manner that takes into account iwi management plans. - 5.4.1.4 Recognise that only tangata whenua can identify their relationship and that of their culture and traditions with their ancestral lands, water sites, wahi tapu, topuni and other taonga.

+5.4.2 Objective - Provide for a Ngāi Tahu presence in the built environment

-- 5.4.2.1 Collaborate with Ngāi Tahu in the design of the built environment including planting, public spaces, use of Ngāi Tahu place names and interpretive material. - 5.4.3 Objective Protect Ngāi Tahu taonga species and related habitats.
+Policies 5.4.2.1 Collaborate with Ngāi Tahu in the design of the built environment including planting, public spaces, use of Naāi Tahu place names and interpretive material.

+5.4.3 Objective - Protect Ngāi Tahu taonga species and related habitats.

-- 5.4.3.1 Where aAdverse effects on Taonga species and habitats, of significance to Ngāi Tahu, cannot should be avoided where practicable, or otherwise, remedied or mitigated, including through consider environmental compensation as an alternative. - 5.4.4 Objective Enable the sustainable use of Māori land.
+Where adverse effects on taonga species and habitats of significance to Ngāi Tahu cannot be avoided, Policies remedied or mitigated, consider environmental compensation as an alternative.

+5.4.4 Objective - Enable the sustainable use of Māori land.

-- 5.4.4.1 Enable Ngāi Tahu to protect, develop and use Māori land in a way consistent with their culture and traditions, and economic, cultural and social aspirations including papakainga housing. - 5.4.5 Objective Wāhi tūpuna and all their components are appropriately managed and protected.
+Policies 5.4.4.1 Enable Ngāi Tahu to protect, develop and use Māori land in a way consistent with their culture and traditions, and economic, cultural and social aspirations including papakainga housing.

+5.4.5 Objective - Wāhi tūpuna and all their components are appropriately managed and protected.

-- 5.4.5.1 Identify wāhi tūpuna and all their components on the District Plan maps and protect them from the adverse effects of subdivision, use and development. - 5.4.5.2 Identify threats to wāhi tūpuna and their components in this District Plan. - 5.4.5.3 Enable Ngai Tahu to provide for its contemporary uses and associations with wāhi tūpuna. - 5.4.5.4 Avoid where practicable, adverse effects on the relationship between Ngāi Tahu and the wāhi tūpuna.
+- Identify wāhi tūpuna and all their components on the District Plan maps and protect them from the Policies 5.4.5.1 adverse effects of subdivision, use and development. - 5.4.5.2 Identify threats to wahi tupuna and their components in this District Plan. - 5.4.5.3 Enable Ngai Tahu to provide for its contemporary uses and associations with wāhi tūpuna. - 5.4.5.4 Avoid where practicable, adverse effects on the relationship between Ngāi Tahu and the wāhi tūpuna.

-5.5 Methods
+Methods 5.5